andrewboutros/rad-flow/docs/rad-sim-code-structure.rst

 :menuselection:`clk_periods` are the clock periods per DRAM

-:menuselection:`queue_sizes` are the sizes for the queue used for each
+:menuselection:`queue_sizes` are the names of the ``DRAMSim3`` configuration file for each DRAM.
+For a complete list of configuration options, check the ``rad-flow/rad-sim/sim/dram/DRAMsim3/configs/`` directory.

 :menuselection:`config_files` are the filenames of the files specifying the memory configuration per DRAM